Filipmcetinje/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This repository contains the back-end for the WTWR (What to Wear?) application.
+The project focuses on building a secure and scalable server with: user authorization & authentication centralized error handling request validation using Celebrate/Joi
+REST API for managing users and clothing items
+MongoDB database integration
+The server is built with Node.js, Express.js, and Mongoose.

 ## Running the Project